palantir/gradle-consistent-versions/docs/adr/0001-getversion-per-project-resolution.md

   lock" error only applies to *resolution* — reading a configuration's declared `DependencyConstraint`s is fine, so the no-config lookup could read the strict constraints off the root `gcvLocks` platform instead.
-This works for the common case but still reads the root project's model from a subproject, is not isolated-projects-compatible, and needs special-casing for the `getVersion('group:name', configuration)` and `getVersion(project(...))` cases (the supplied/queried configuration must come from the calling project).
+This works for the common case but still reads the root project's model from a subproject, it needs special-casing for the `getVersion(project(...))` case.
 - **Per-project view of the unified graph (chosen).** Each project resolves its *own* configuration instead of reaching into the root's `unifiedClasspath`.
 This is the isolated-projects-shaped route and is the only one that keeps all `getVersion`